albertogasparin/react-magnetic-di/README.md

 }
 ```

-Alternatively, you can create a "getter" so that the library will pick it up:
+Alternatively, the recommended approach is to create a "getter" so it becomes explicit:

 ```js
 export const fetchApi = (...args) => fetch(...args);